sclauguico/udemy-build-responsive-real-world-websites-with-HTML-and-CSS-by-jonas-schmedtmann/README.md

  <li> HTML Web Page using Basic HTML -  <a href="https://sclauguico.github.io/html-page-basic-html/">HTML Page with Basic HTML</a>
  <li> HTML Web Page using Basic HTML and CSS - <a href="https://sclauguico.github.io/html-page-basic-css/">HTML Page with Basic CSS</a>
  <li> E-Commerce Site with Basic HTML and CSS - <a href="https://sclauguico.github.io/ecommerce-converse-basic-html-css/">Converse E-Commerce</a>
+ <li> HTML Web Page using Flexbox - <a href="https://sclauguico.github.io/html-page-flexbox/">HTML Page with Flexbox</a>
 </ol>